The Amityville Harvest: Release

-The film released on October 20, 2020 on DVD, VOD and Digital.
+The film released on October 20, 2020, on DVD, VOD and Digital.

 Reception

-Screen Rant said the twist didn't work because the movie focused on the what instead of why.
+Screen Rant said the twist did not work because the movie focused on the what instead of why.
 Common Sense Media calls it a "a bad movie, but it could be a good-bad movie with [...] low expectations."
 Nightmarish Conjurings said the editing was chaotic and the special effects were poor.
 Horror Society scored it 1 out of 5.
 In a more favorable review, Cryptic Rock rated it 3 out of 5.